 Have you ever received 360-Leadership feedback and attempted to make changes?

 I am not a fan of dramatic aha moments!
-I don’t believe that change happens by breaking out of your comfort zone or that for you to change you need some shock to your system.
+I don’t believe that change happens by breaking out of your comfort zone or that you need some shock to your system for you to change.

-Most change that we notice happens through small shifts in perspective and effort.
-Many times you don’t see what is working to amplify, and you are unaware of what is not working to dampen.
+Most changes that we notice happen through slight shifts in perspective and effort.
+You often don’t see what is working to amplify, and you are unaware of what is not working to dampen.

 When we work together through executive or leadership coaching, changing your behaviors is the purpose.
-When you read through 360-feedback, and we discuss the feedback plus data gathered from multiple perspectives, the next step is to identify leadership behavior changes you will create, eliminate, preserve, and accept.
+When you read through 360-feedback and discuss the feedback and data gathered from multiple perspectives, the next step is to identify leadership behavior changes you will create, eliminate, preserve, and accept.

-As you create these leadership behavior changes we craft a process to keep you accountable and mindful of your effort and progress/regress.
-That is where the daily check-in and update happens.
+As you create these leadership behavior changes, we craft a process to keep you accountable and mindful of your effort and progress/regress.
+That is where the daily check-in and update happen.

 Leadership Behavior Change Daily Check-In

-From the responses and data, we identify the behaviors you are looking to create, eliminate, preserve, and accept.
+We identify the behaviors you want to create, eliminate, preserve, and accept from the responses and data.
 We turn the statements into questions that determine your daily effort.
 Framing the leadership behavior change as a question of your effort gives you accountability over your changes.
-As you read through your daily questions you scale your effort from 1 being very little, to 10 being maximal.
+As you read through your daily questions, you scale your effort from 1 being very little to 10 being maximal.

-- weekly coaching meeting – we meet or have a phone call every week, during the call we review your scored effort and ask about what you wish to amplify and dampen.
+- Weekly coaching meeting – we meet or have a phone call every week.
+We review your scored effort during the call and ask about what you wish to amplify and dampen.

-- you and your manager or direct report – do this process together and meet every day for 5 to 10 minutes to share scored effort and discuss the day.
+- You and your manager or direct report – do this process together and meet every day for 5 to 10 minutes to share the scored effort and discuss the day.

 What makes this process work?

-- the daily practice taking 5 to 10 minutes to read and self score your effort on areas of leadership behavior change that are important to you.
+- The daily practice takes 5 to 10 minutes to read, and self score your effort on leadership behavior change that is important to you.

-- knowing that someone besides you is going to ask you about your leadership behavior change and scored progress keeps the effort and check-in happening.
+- Knowing that someone besides you will ask you about your leadership behavior change and scored progress keeps the effort and check-in happening.

-- doing this as a team or with a peer creates a shared model and process, having shared language for change helps to discuss and support small steps that work.
+- Doing this as a team or peer creates a shared model and process.
+Having shared language for change helps to discuss and support small steps that work.